REBECCA J WOODCOCK

 The aim was to teach and deliver a broad spectrum of art, design and craft based projects to the youths of the district.
 The young people varied in their abilities, which included physically disabled, gifted and talented to special educational needs.
 The objective was to develop their awareness, interaction and interpersonal skills.
 Including: social skills, bullying, personal rights, to develop positive mental health, understand safe sexual health, personal safety, and the safety of others.
 This was accomplished by using various activities in design, art and craft.
 All young people were monitored and any issues were highlighted to Children and Adolescent Mental Health Services (CAMS), in order to safeguard their well being.
 Promoting young people and raising their profile in the community was essential.
 An example of this was, creating artwork for exhibitions in local galleries and libraries.
 These allowed adults to become aware of the positive contribution young people have in our society.

 January 2004 – August 2009.
-Teacher; Information Advise Guidance (IAG) practitioner; Coordinator in Mental Health, Employment, Voluntary and Work Experience.
+Teacher Arts and Crafts; Information Advise Guidance (IAG) practitioner; Coordinator in Mental Health, Employment, Voluntary and Work Experience.
 For the National Health Service (NHS) Mental Health Trust.

 For the first year of employment I worked as a teacher.
 After this time, my role increased to an IAG advisor.
 The role included, supporting, teaching and mentoring individuals enduring and recovering from mental ill-health.
 In addition, I was responsible for providing advice and support to individuals of all ages in both one to one and group settings.
 The core services we offered were: IAG, employment retention and education, personal development and life skills, life coaching, alternative and goal-orientated therapies, and social and support groups.
 I supported the service manager in the running of the department, as well as, assisting with funding applications in order to run the services.
 Other roles included, development of the service, publicity and outreach, fundraising, advertising, facilitating advice activities and workshops, recording and collecting relevant information; and other duties.